bewagner/bewagner.github.io/_drafts/my-pleco-setup.md

 That way I am forced to repeat the card for at least a week.
 I found that otherwise I would answer it correctly multiple times a day but then forget it in the long run.

+## 復習 - Repetition

+This profile sets the base for my flashcard learning.
+As you saw above, this test picks all flashcards that I answered correctly seven or more times.
+I consider those cards as learned.

+The frequency at which the cards appear is controlled by their score.
+If I remember it correctly, the score gets increased and Pleco will wait longer before testing me on the card.
+If I get it wrong, the card moves back to it's respective category.
+Also the score get's decreased.
+Therefore I'll have review the card successfully seven times again before it comes back to the 復習 category.

+This technique requires you to review cards regularly.
+Otherwise the backlog of cards to review will grow and grow.
+But this is actually an additional motivation for me.
+Every time I see that there are a lot of words to review, I start a little sprint and try review as many words as I can each day.

 ## 生詞 - Words I encountered in the wild